spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 1. Start a chat with `@discordbot:YOUR_DOMAIN` (where `YOUR_DOMAIN` is your base domain, not the `matrix.` domain).
 2. Send a `login` command
 3. You'll see a QR code which you need to scan with the Discord app on your phone.
 You can scan it with the camera app too, which will open Discord, which will then instruct you to scan it a 2nd time in the Discord app.
-4. After confirming (in the Discord app) that you'd like to allow this login, the bot shoul respond with "Succcessfully authenticated as ..."
+4. After confirming (in the Discord app) that you'd like to allow this login, the bot should respond with "Succcessfully authenticated as ..."
 5. Now that you're logged in, you can send a `help` command to the bot again, to see additional commands you have access to
 6. Some Direct Messages from Discord should start syncing automatically
 7. If you'd like to bridge guilds: